newrelic-experimental/newrelic-TSAK/README.md

 ```bash
 make clips
 ```
 This will download and build CLIPS library.
-Copy libclips.a and libclips.so to the directory listed in your LD_LIBRARY_PATH, for example */usr/local/lib*.
+Copy libclips.a and libclips.so from *clips_source* to the directory listed in your LD_LIBRARY_PATH, for example */usr/local/lib*.
+Optionally, you may consider to copy a binary *clips* from the same directory *clips_source* to any directory in your PATH, for example */usr/local/bin*.
+This CLIPS shell is a great learning tool to get you familiarize with CLIPS.
 In Linux OS, you may need to issue *ldconfig* after you copy the file.
 Then build your TSAK code as usual.
 Dependency on external *libclips* shared library is only external dependency as of now.

 ## Support